rolspace/depstime/Readme.md

 > depstime [directory]
 ```

-The directory argument must refer to a location with a package.json file inside of it.
-If the directory argument is empty, depstime will be executed in context of the current directory.
+The directory argument must refer to a location that contains a  package.json file.
+If the directory argument is empty, depstime will be executed in the context of the current directory.

-Given a package.json file with the following dependencies:
+Given a package.json file with the following dependencies properties:
 ```
 "dependencies": {
   "react": "^15.6.1",